It is awfully easy to be hard-boiled about everything in the daytime, but at night it is another thing. The Sun Also Rises, Ernest Hemingway

 Hemingway killed himself on July 1, 1961.
-It’s sad to think about but I think we can say that he was true to himself to the end.
-His great companion, A. E. Hotchner, wrote an essay about the death and I attach the link here.
+It’s sad to think about but he was true to himself to the end.
+His great companion, A. E. Hotchner, who just passed away himself within the past several months, wrote an essay about the death and I attach the link here.

 Hotchner met Hemingway while doing a story for Cosmopolitan, which was about the future of everything: art, music, theater, and literature.
 They asked a young journalist to go down to Cuba and interview Hemingway.
 I won’t repeat what I’ve written before about their meeting.

 Suffice to say for this post that Hotchner remained to the end a trusted confidant, hell-raiser when necessary, collaborator on projects, and loyal friend.
 As he notes in his article, he dramatized many of Hemingway’s stories and novels for TV and the movies, and they traveled through Europe together often.

 Hotchner, in his article, notes that Hemingway called him in May of 1960 from Cuba.
 Hem had been asked by Life magazine to cut a 92,000 word article down to 40,000.
 A month later, Hem had only cut out about 534 words.
 He asked Hotchner to come to Cuba to help him.
 He did go and got the job done, but Hotchner noted that Hem was “bone tired and very beat up.”
 He assumed that after a period of rest, Hem would be back to his hale old self.